On This Day in History: February 23

 - Texas Revolution: The Siege of the Alamo (prelude to the Battle of the Alamo) begins in San Antonio, Texas.

-- Cato Street Conspiracy: A plot to murder all the British cabinet ministers is exposed.
+- Cato Street Conspiracy: A plot to murder all the British cabinet ministers is exposed and the conspirators arrested.

 - Mapuche forces, under the leadership of Lautaro, score a victory over the Spanish at the Battle of Marihueñu in Chile.